U.S. Embassy Jakarta, Indonesia - JAK

 • A copy of your immunization records, and

 Any medical examination fees, including x-ray and blood test fees, must be paid directly to the examining physician.
-Please schedule your exam at least 10 days before your scheduled visa interview.
-It can take the physicians up to two weeks to complete your medical exam report.
+Schedule your exam at least 10 days before your visa interview.
+It can take the physicians up to two weeks to complete your medical report.

 During the medical exam

-U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
-Current immigrant vaccination requirements are available on via CDC.gov.
-You can also read Frequently Asked Questions about our medical examination requirements via travel.state.gov.
+U.S. immigration law requires immigrant visa applicants to get certain vaccinations prior to the issuance of a visa.
+Current immigrant visa vaccination requirements are available on CDC.Gov.
+There you can find information on what vaccines you need based on your age.
+You can also read the Frequently Asked Questions (FAQs) about our medical exam requirements at Travel.State.Gov.

 After the medical exam

-Medical reports are valid for three (3) or six (6) months from the date of examination, depending on the examination results.
-Your visa will be limited to the expiry date of the medical exam.
+Medical reports are valid for three (3) or six (6) months, depending on the exam results.
+When your medical exam expires, your visa does too.

 back to top